microsoft/project-rome/iOS/reference documentation/MCDPlatform.md

 startWithOAuthCodeProviderDelegate | Initializes the Connected Devices Platform with an instance of the OAuth Token Provider Delegate.
 Must be invoked before attempting to use any Connected Devices functionality. suspend | Suspends the Connected Devices Platform.
 This should be called when your app is sent to the background. resume | Resumes the Connected Devices platform.
-This should be called when your app enters the foreground. shutdown | Shutdown the Connected Devices Platform.
+This should be called when your app enters the foreground. shutdown | Shuts down the Connected Devices Platform.

 ## Members